-Sara decides on door #3, calls me to help her build a leadership plan to put her new team on the right path to success.
+Sara decides on door #3, calls me to help her build an executive coaching and leadership development plan to put her new team on the right path to success.

-Strategy for Stoping the Micromanaging Cycle & Team Performance Impacts
+Strategy for Stopping the Micromanaging Cycle & Team Performance Impacts

 From a high-level, here is the plan that Sara and I developed.
 It’s the same plan I would give Steve to help him get out of the toxic leadership cycle.

 Do a couple of roundtable exercises and gauge team dynamics.

 The goal of the first roundtable is getting the team open and comfortable to the leadership change.
 There are numerous ways to do this based on the situation.
 For Sara, it’s a fluid outline of to open up discussion.

 The goal of the second roundtable is to identify team issues and where they think the priorities as a team should be to get back on track.

 Sara has meetings with each team member.
 There are thousands of questions she could ask.